DHTMLX/docs-spreadsheet/docs/api/spreadsheet_addcolumn_method.md

 ### Parameters

-- `cell` - (mandatory) the id of the cell that contains the id of a column that should be added
+- `cell` - (required) the id of the cell that contains the id of a column that should be added

 ### Example